-Berserk and the Band of the Hawk is an attempt by the developers to emulate Kentaro Miura’s fabulous manga into a linear hack and slash experience.
+Berserk and the Band of the Hawk is an attempt by the developers to emulate Kentaro Miura’s fabulous manga into a linear hack-and-slash experience.
 While the Berserk game on the PS2 remains the best game entry, this particular entry in the franchise is somewhat decent, although suffering from several issues that hinder it from pleasing manga fans.

-The game plays like other any other Warriors-style game with the player confronting waves after waves of mob on-screen.
+The game plays like other any other Warriors-style game with the player confronting wave after wave of mob on-screen.
 As Guts, you hack and slash your way through, swinging your blade and slicing enemies to bits as you see blood spill all over the ground with parts of enemies torn apart.
 Swinging the Dragon Slayer feels smooth and satisfying, and with each enemy you kill, you can activate a devastating blow that sends your enemies away.

 Berserk and the Bank of the Hawk covers the Golden Age Arc up to where the 2017 anime left off.
-It is still quite a shame that the developers have skipped the Lost Children Arc because that particular holds the potential as a single-player hack and slash entry.
+It is still quite a shame that the developers have skipped the Lost Children Arc because that particular holds the potential as a single-player hack-and-slash entry.